 Because of environmental factors, many states are regulating dry cleaning solvents and some states have passed laws limiting perchlorethylene.
 Perc has traditionally been the most common used solvent.
 But now there are new solvents being developed to replace perc.
 The most common solvents in use are listed below.

 Wedding Dress Cleaning Solvents

 - Perchloroethylene is the still the most common dry cleaning solvent in use in many areas.
 For degreasing, it is the most effective solvent available.
 It may be your best choice if your wedding dress hemline is very dirty, and your wedding dress is silk, rayon, or acetate.
-However, this perc is likely to damage beads and sequins, and melt the glue if embellishments are glued on.
+However, perc is likely to damage beads and sequins, and melt the glue if embellishments are glued on.
 A good dry-cleaner should know how to protect the beads and sequins on your wedding dress.

 - Stoddard solvent is a petroleum-based solvent that is hard to find.
 This solvent cannot be used in strip malls because of fire regulations, and so is not commonly used.
 You may find it in older dry-cleaning shops that have their own buildings and have been around a long time.
-Stoddard solvent shouldn’t melt beads and sequins or affect any glue trimmings are glued on.
+Stoddard solvent shouldn’t melt beads and sequins or affect any glue trimmings that are glued on.

 - Hydro-carbon (sometimes called DF-2000) is a reformulated petroleum-based solvent.
 It is safer for beads and sequins than perc, but is not quite as good at degreasing.
 However, it has fewer fire restrictions than the Stoddard formula, and less government restrictions than perc, so many dry-cleaning shops are changing to this solvent.